Loading...

 Because unique intangibles and integrated development may make one-sided benchmarks unreliable for either party.
 PSM is designed for consolidated profit allocation problems that TNMM cannot slice cleanly.

 For qualifying supportive intra-group services that are not part of the core business, OECD Chapter VII offers an elective simplified approach: a 5% mark-up on pooled costs with no requirement for a full benchmarking study.
-The service must genuinely be low value-adding—advisory, R&D support, procurement of raw materials, and treasury services are among the excluded categories.
+The service must genuinely be low value-adding—services of corporate senior management, R&D, purchasing raw materials used in manufacturing or production, and financial transactions are among the excluded categories.